(note: for Spring 2018 version of this class, click here)

 All of the software we will use in this course is free and open-source.
-However, you are required to purchase hosting service via Reclaim Hosting – they offer a very reasonable student rate of $25.
-Please don’t do this ahead of time, as we will walk through the steps in class (and I will give you a 10% discount code at that time!), but I did want you to be aware of this cost up-front.
+However, you are required to purchase hosting service via Reclaim Hosting – they offer a very reasonable student rate of $30.
+Please don’t do this ahead of time, as we will walk through the steps in class (and I will also give you a discount code at that time!)

 Attendance Student participation is an essential component of this class; attendance will be

 taken every class meeting.
-Missing more than one (1) class sessions will result in a 10% reduction in your final course grade.
-Should extended illness or other extenuating circumstances arise, please contact me as soon as
+See Grading for discussion of how poor attendance can impact your grade.
+Should extended illness or other extenuating circumstances arise, please contact me as soon as possible.

 Communication NOTE: Please check your SRU email regularly, or set it up to forward mail to your preferred account.
 Important messages about class will be sent to your sru.edu email.